Chapter 5: Hit Me with Your Best Shot

 "I would prefer to avoid planning death altogether," the reptile noted, closing his eyes a moment later as a new face barged into the brig.

-"Oh, sweet roasted riddlegwok, they ain’t exploded yet!" exclaimed the blood-red chupadore, taking a moment to wipe a wrist across his brow – the motion looked somewhat ridiculous considering the massive shotgun he still clutched in the hand that crossed his features.
+"Oh, sweet roasted riddlegwok, they ain’t exploded yet!" exclaimed the older chupadore, taking a moment to wipe a wrist across his brow – the motion looked somewhat ridiculous considering the massive shotgun he still clutched in the hand that crossed his features.
 "Grif, looks like you get to avoid the noose one more day, you lazy varmint!"

 "Wow, I’m just so glad to hear it," a sarcastic voice floated down the hallway in response.

 Graceful Melody studied the newcomer for a moment as the two named Donut and Simmons filtered in afterward.
-His immediate assumption was that this soldier was the leader of the small base – his scars told the tales of a battle-worn veteran, and his eyes held more steel than the other three red-armored creatures combined.
+His immediate assumption was that this soldier was the leader of the small base – his scars told the tales of a battle-worn veteran, and his eyes held more steel than the other three combined.
 If things go south, he’s the one I gotta ice first…

-"You got a real cold stare, partner," Sarge remarked as he idly took a step back and shifted the barrel of the shotgun a few inches toward the front of the cell.
+"You got a real cold stare, stranger," Sarge remarked as he idly took a step back and shifted the barrel of the shotgun a few inches toward the front of the cell.
 "You the one that took shots at my boys?"

 "Only reason ‘your boys’ still breathin’ is that fancy armor they’re cowerin’ in," Graceful muttered in response.
 "They ain’t worth the lead I slung at ‘em, and they sure as hell don’t belong on a battlefield."

 The movement caught Sarge’s eye and he immediately shifted back toward the cell, his oversized weapon swinging toward the slender pony as he let his instincts take control.
-With a shell already chambered, all he had to do was slip a finger into the trigger ring and aim the barrel a few more inches closer to the advancing male, the telltale flash of gunmetal from inside the alien’s long coat confirming Sarge’s gut feeling.
+With a shell already chambered, all he had to do was slip a finger into the trigger ring and aim the barrel a few more inches closer to the advancing figure, the telltale flash of gunmetal from inside the alien’s long coat confirming Sarge’s gut feeling.

 "Graceful, you’re okay!"

 "Now what bumble-headed idjit thought it was a good idea NOT to disarm the angry little alien?"
 Sarge demanded, glaring between Simmons and Grif.
-"Ya ain’t supposed to let prisoners have weapons!
+"You ain’t supposed to let prisoners have weapons!
 How are we supposed to interrogate ‘em if they shoot themselves?!?"

 Considering the relatively calm state of the other "aliens", Graceful Melody assumed that some sort of passable introduction had been made and – for the moment – no one was trying to shoot anyone else.
 He cagily holstered his handgun under his coat and approached the front of his cell to examine Riffraff.
-"Looks like you ain’t been shot yet," he commented mildly before glancing past the enormous equine.
+"Looks like you ain’t been shot yet," he commented mildly before glancing past the equine.
 "Guessin’ those two slickers didn’t make it any easier, though."